 According to a January 2018 survey by Forbes, Orlando’s rate of STEM job growth is the highest in the country.Emsi ranked Orlando third-highest among large MSAs for STEM job growth over the last five years.
 And in its “2018 Leading Metro Locations” report, Area Development ranked Orlando 11th out of 394 MSAs for prime workforce.

 Orlando’s high-quality STEM workforce is a big reason local high-tech clusters — including aviation and aerospace, defense, digital media/interactive entertainment, IT, life sciences, biotechnology, modeling and simulation, optics and photonics, and sustainable energy — are thriving.
 In May 2018, Forbes ranked Orlando first in the U.S. for manufacturing job growth among the 71 largest metros, with an impressive 23.6 percent growth since 2012 and 7.9 percent in 2017 alone.
-Many of these jobs are STEM positions with advanced manufacturing firms such as Lockheed Martin, Mitsubishi Hitachi Power Systems Americas, and Siemens.
+Many of these jobs are STEM positions with advanced manufacturing firms such as Lockheed Martin, Mitsubishi Power, and Siemens.
 Orlando even attracts firms from the West Coast, such as Finexio, a financial technology company that recently relocated to Orlando from Silicon Valley.

 Building a Strong STEM Workforce